pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

-Interfacing rust code with another language often requires a C wrapper library in order to perform efficiently and/or sidestep rust's lifetime model that often clashes with more ownership-based languages.
+Interfacing rust code with another language often requires a C wrapper library in order to perform efficiently and/or sidestep rust's lifetime model that clashes with more ownership-based languages.
 Bindings then build on top of this C layer, allowing ignorance of the rust underneath.

-For pkgcraft, this C library is provided via [pkgcraft-c](https://github.com/pkgcraft/pkgcraft-c), currently wrapping pkgcraft's core depspec functionality (package atoms) in addition to providing the initial interface for config, repo, and package interaction.
+For pkgcraft, this C library is provided via [pkgcraft-c](https://github.com/pkgcraft/pkgcraft-c), currently wrapping pkgcraft's core depspec functionality (package atoms) in addition to providing the initial interface for config, repo, and package interactions.

 For some languages it's also possible to develop bindings or support directly in rust.
 There are a decent number of currently evolving, language-specific projects that allow non-rust language development including pyo3 for python, rutie for ruby, neon for Node.js, and others.
-These projects generally wrap all the unsafe C compatibility layer internally, allowing simpler development.
-For the most part, I recommend going this route if performance levels and project goals can be met.
+These projects generally wrap the unsafe C layer internally, allowing for simpler development.
+Generally speaking, I recommend going this route if performance levels and project goals can be met.

 Originally, pkgcraft used [pyo3](https://github.com/PyO3) for its python bindings.
-If one is familiar with rust and python, the development experience is relatively pleasant and allows relatively simple builds using maturin rather then the pile of technical debt that distutils, setuptools, and its extensions often feel like when trying to do anything outside the ordinary.
+If one is familiar with rust and python, the development experience is relatively pleasant and allows simpler builds using maturin rather then the pile of technical debt that distutils, setuptools, and its extensions provide when trying to do anything outside the ordinary.

 However, pyo3 has a couple, currently unresolved issues that lead me to abandon it.
-First, the speed of its class instantiation is often barely equal or slower than a native python implementation, even for simple classes.
-It should be noted this is only important if your design is such that you must support thousands of native object instances at a python level.
+First, the speed of its class instantiation is barely equal or slower than a native python implementation, even for simple classes.
+It should be noted this is only important if your design is such that you must support creating thousands of native object instances at a python level.
 It can be possible to lower this overhead by only exposing functionality to interact with large groups of rust objects.
 Not to mention, for most developers coming from native